june11084/Animal-Tracker/README.md

 2. A user can view a list of animals added.
 3. A user should have an option to view all animals younger than 2 years of age or 2 years and older of age.
 4. A user should be able to click an animal to edit its name, age or caretakers.
+## Additional functionalities in the future
+1. Show animal based on diet type.
+2. Display date the animal was admitted.
+3. Add a new master component to average the age for each species.
 ## Getting Started
 1. To run this application you will need to clone/download the contents of the repository and run "npm install" in the terminal, "bower  install", then run "gulp build" in the terminal.